 Throw Ratio = Throw Distance ÷ Image Width

 A typical throw ratio is 1.5:1, meaning for each foot of the image, the projector should be 1.5 feet away.
-As it’s a ratio, you can substitute meters for feet, and it will be the same result.
+As it’s a ratio, you can substitute meters for feet, which will be the same result.

-For example: if the projector has a throw distance of 10 feet and the image width is 5 feet, the required throw ratio will be 2:1.
+For example, if the projector has a throw distance of 10 feet and the horizontal image width is 5 feet, the required throw ratio will be 2:1.

 10 (TD) ÷ 5 (IW) = 2 (TR)